 INVESTING IN TRANSFORMATIONAL CHANGE OVER THE LONG TERM

-GROWING JUSTICE: The Fund for Equitable Good Food Procurement is committed to investing in and solidifying the leadership, dignity and power of Tribal, Indigenous, Black, Latinx, Asian and immigrant people to identify and drive solutions to:
+The GROWING JUSTICE FUND is committed to investing in and solidifying the leadership, dignity and power of Tribal, Indigenous, Black, Latinx, Asian and immigrant people to identify and drive solutions to:

 The Fund aims to invest at least $50 million in the field over at least 10 years.
 We have raised pledges of over $15 million at the time of our first funding opportunity announcement and are actively seeking donors to meet our next goal of $25 million.

-GROWING JUSTICE is a pooled fund driven by the wisdom and experience of farmers, community partners and other workers across the food value chain.
+GROWING JUSTICE FUND is a pooled fund driven by the wisdom and experience of farmers, community partners and other workers across the food chain.

 Corn graphic